NetzwergX/jekyll-template-toolkit/README.md

 You can copy-paste everything you need from the repo, but the recommended way is to clone the repo via

 		git clone git://github.com/NetzwergX/jekyll-template-toolkit.git

+The latest code is kept in the `jtt-source` branch.
+This avoids conflicts with the `master` branch when you are trying to create user pages.

 Widgets